-Before I dive into this topic, let me just state the obvious: I am a newer agent, therefore, my outlook on the issue is a bit biased.
+Before I dive into how to select a literary agent, let me just state the obvious: I am a newer agent, therefore, my outlook on the issue is a bit biased.
 However, I don’t want you to think that I’m trying to sway you unfairly.
 There is a lot to be said for being the client of an established agent, but there’s also a lot to be said for being the client of a newer agent.
 This isn’t going to be me playing the realtor who tries slapping creative adjectives on something undesirable.
-(In my soon-to-be-former home of San Francisco, realtors repeatedly call an area that, technically, is the Tenderloin, one of the city’s skeeziest neighborhoods, “Lower Nob Hill.”)

 So, what’s the difference between a newer agent and a more established agent?
 Time and experience.
 As Ben Folds says, “time takes time,” so the only way a newer agent becomes a more established agent is through living and working in publishing every day.
 All agencies have rank.
 At my agency, we have Andrea, who is the President, then we have a Senior Agent.
 After that, we have five Agents and two Associate Agents (including myself).
 The “title” of each agent depends on the amount of time they’ve been with the agency and the number of books they’ve sold.
 That’s really all you need to know about rankings.
 (All the other concerns are internal and mean more to the agents themselves than to writers.)

-Let’s talk about established agents first.
+Let’s talk about established agents and how they factor into the “how to select a literary agent” question.
 These are the Presidents or Senior Agents, and sometimes the Agents, at an agency.
 They’ve been around for (usually, again, this is general) about three/five years or more and have amassed an impressive sales record.
 They have strong relationships with editors and their projects often get more careful consideration when they land in an editor’s inbox.
 They’ve proven themselves as people who have great projects.
 People editors want to work with again and tell their colleagues about.

 - Great reputation

 - Impressive sales and client lists